akr368/GeeksForGeeks/README.md

 # GeeksForGeeks

-This repo contains solutions for all the problems in GeeksforGeeks.com.
+This repo contains (will contain!) solutions for problems in GeeksforGeeks.com.

-The code is written in C++.1992
+The code is written in C++.